Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/README.md

 ## Dependencies

-Here are the things you need to install for everything in this codebase to work.
+Here are the things you need to install for everything in this repository to work.

 ### Dynamixel SDK